QuaCaTeam/quaca/docs/tutorials/mainfile.md

 ```bash
 quaca/build> ./../bin/Tutorial
 ```
-Notice that because of the way we have written our main function, the output file `tutorial_mainfile.csv` will be placed wherever the executable is run, so in this case it will be placed in the `build/` directory.
+Notice that, because of the way we have written our main function, the output file `tutorial_mainfile.csv` will be placed wherever the executable is run, so in this case it will be placed in the `build/` directory.

 ## 4. Check the results
 Plot the data again by going to the `quaca/plots` directory and using our prepared plot script
 ```bash
 quaca/plots> python plot.py ../build/tutorial_mainfile.csv
 ```
-You should obtain a plot that looks exactly like the one we have got in the [first Tutorial](tutorials/first_calculation).
+You should obtain a plot that looks exactly like the one we have gotten in the [first Tutorial](tutorials/first_calculation).